 - Preheat the oven to 400 degrees Fahrenheit.

-- Take out your chicken strips and let them sit at room temp for about 5 minutes if you prefer to slice them first.
+- If using frozen chicken tenders, let them sit at room temp for about 5 minutes if you prefer to slice them first, this allows them to soften.

 - Spread the potatoes on the bottom of a 9 x 13 casserole dish.

 - Note: If your mashed potatoes are cold, warm them first.